jtremback/cross-chain-validation/CCV - Protocol.md

     sendPacket(babyId, packet)
 ```
 - Expected precondition
-    - EndBlock method is invoked
+    - EndBlock method is invoked.
 - Expected postcondition
-    - If pendingChanges is not empty, then the ChangeValidatorSet packet with the updates from pendingChanges is created
+    - If pendingChanges is not empty, then the ChangeValidatorSet packet with the updates from pendingChanges is created.
     - If pendingChanges is not empty, then pendingChanges are added into unbondingChanges.
-    - If pendingChanges is not empty, then pendingChanges is emptied
+    - If pendingChanges is not empty, then pendingChanges is emptied.
 - Error condition
-    - If the precondition is violated
+    - If the precondition is violated.

 ```
 upon <OnAcknowledgementPacket, ValidatorSetUpdatePacket packet>: